autamus/container-builder-template/README.md

 ```

 Later in the workflow we need to authenticate using the same registry name,
-and credentials, usually from the environment:
+and credentials, usually from your CI environment:

 ```yaml
 - name: Log in to GitHub Docker Registry